ed-kung/CSUN-Econ-160/README.md

 ### Communications Policy

-My preferred form of communication is in-person after class or at office hours, or by email.
+My preferred form of communication is in-person after class or at drop-in hours, or by email.
 If you email me and I do not respond within 24 hours, do not hesitate to re-send the email.
 Sometimes emails get lost in the shuffle.

 ### Late and Missing Assignment Policy

 Requests for late submissions or extensions, beyond what is allowed in the syllabus, must be submitted by email with accompanying documentation.
 Only unanticipated family or medical emergencies, or other extraordinary events, will be considered valid reasons.
 Events that could reasonably have been anticipated, such as heavy academic workload or busy work schedule, will not be accepted as valid reasons.

+Special consideration may be given to students with caregiving responsibilities at home (children, disabled family members, etc.).
+Please get in touch with me if you need an extension and have caregiving responsibilities.

 ### Academic Integrity